Japanese Public Key Infrastructure (JPKI)

 3.2.
 Procedures for becoming a platform operator

-When introducing services as a PF operator, it is necessary to first obtain technical specifications, etc. from J-LIS and proceed with the competent minister approval procedure.
+When introducing services as a platform operator, it is necessary to first obtain technical specifications, etc. from J-LIS and proceed with the competent minister approval procedure.
 After obtaining approval, it is necessary to prepare a system environment for signature verification, etc.

 It takes about six months to one year from the acquisition of technical specifications to the acquisition of the competent minister's approval.
 For an overview of the procedure, please refer to the guidelines published by Ministry of Internal Affairs and Communications and Digital Agency below.